-Tests are great because they give us the confidence we need to refactor code, change the structure of our systems over time without breaking existing functionality.
+Tests are great because they give us the confidence we need to refactor code and change the structure of our systems over time without breaking existing functionality.

 I think tests are even more important when you have to work on legacy systems.
 They provide you with live and executable documentation on how the system works and what functionality is currently available.

-Over time, these test suites grow, and after several developers have worked on a service, things tend to get out of hands.
-Your tests suite tend to get very complex and hard to understand by new developers.
+Over time, these test suites grow, and after several developers have worked on a service, things tend to get out of hand.
+Your test suite tends to get very complex and hard to understand by new developers.
 It also takes an increasing amount of time to run your entire suite.
 In our case, we had a bit of both.
-Our entire tests suite took roughly 30 minutes to run on our continuous integration pipeline.
-When you add to that intermittent failing specs, that time grows exponentially high, depending on how many time you need to re-run them.
+Our entire test suite took roughly 30 minutes to run on our continuous integration pipeline.
+When you add to that intermittent failing specs, that time grows exponentially high, depending on how many times you need to re-run them.

 spec_helper.rb file was generated.
 This file contains all RSpec configurations for your project.
 When configuring rspec-rails for Rails applications now you get a